gregbkr/myapp-demo-api/README.md

-# MyApp: a SAM Serverless API in AWS
+# MyApp: Lamda + API Gateway deployed with AWS SAM Serverless

 ## Overview
 This setup will deploy a 3 Python Lambda functions, and connect them to API Gateway.
 The workflow is using SAM serverless framework to simplify CI/CD.

-More info: you can find an overview of that setup on my [blog](https://greg.satoshi.tech/)
+More info: you can find an overview of that setup on my [blog](https://greg.satoshi.tech/sam-serverless)

 ### Infra